aishengyun/api-docs/choice-endpoints.md

 ### **Features**

 - Supports various audio output formats, including **WAV** and **MP3**.
 - Ideal for batch speech generation.
-- Facilitates easy storage and management of audio files.

 **Note**: PCM format output is not recommended for direct use due to the lack of audio format definition, which may cause playback issues on local devices.